smarthomeNG/plugins/backend/README.md

 Number of worker threads to start by cherrypy (default 8, which may be too much for slow CPUs)

 #### user (optional)

 The user for basic authentication.
 If left out, the user name is set as "admin"

 #### password (optional)

 The plaintext password for basic authentication.
 If you want to store your password as hash, use 'hashed_password' instead.
 If both "password" and "hashed_password" are left out, basic authentication is disabled.

 #### hashed_password (optional)

 The password for basic authentication as hash value.
 Can be used instead of "password" if you do not want a plaintext password in your config file.
 If both "password" and "hashed_password" are left out, basic authentication is disabled.
 Currently hashed_password is the SHA-512 hash value of the password.
 To create the hash for your password, you can use function "Create password hash" on page "Services" in the backend.

 #### language (optional)

 You can specify a language to use for the plugin.
 Besides the standard language (german) which is used, if this parameter isn't set, you can specify english (for the time being).
-The language is specified by  **`en`**
+The language is specified by  **``en``**

 #### developer_mode (optional)

 You may specify develper_mode = on, if you are developiing within the backend plugin.
-At the moment, the only thing that changes is an additional button **``relaod translation``** on the services page
+At the moment, the only thing that changes is an additional button **``reload translation``** on the services page

 #### pypi_timeout (optional)

 Timeout for PyPI accessibility check (seconds).
 PyPI is queried on page "Systeminfo" to compare installed python module versions with current versions if accessible.
 If you receive the message "PyPI inaccessible" on systems with internet access you may increase the value.
 On systems where PyPI can not be reached (no/restricted internet access) you may set the timeout to 0 which disables the PyPI queries.